Capital City

 The annual leave entitlement in Nicaragua is 15 days for a full time worker.
 These can include public holidays on top of that or within those days, which would otherwise be unpaid.

-Nicaragua has 10 recognised holiday in a year
+Nicaragua has 10 recognised holidays in a year

 After six months of continuous employment, employees in Nicaragua receive 15 days of paid leave, and upon completing one year, they become eligible for 30 days of vacation.
 Additionally, employees can earn an additional 15 days of leave for every six months worked.

-Pregnant employees in Nicaragua receive 12 weeks of paid maternity leave, starting four weeks before the due date.
+Pregnant employees in Nicaragua receive 13 weeks (91 calendar days) of paid maternity leave, following a constitutional amendment effective February 18, 2025.
 In the case of multiple births, the leave period extends to 14 weeks.
 During maternity leave, the employer covers 40%, while Social Security covers 60%

 Employees in Nicaragua are entitled to up to 5 business days of paid paternity leave.
 This is paid at full salary.